stoeps13/connections-doc/source/connectors/enduser/t_files_mac_uninstall.md

 There is no uninstall script for HCL Connections for Mac. to remove the software, you can run commands in Terminal to uninstall and remove all data.

+!!! note
-**Note:** Backup any local sync files you wish to preserve before executing any of the uninstall commands.
+    Backup any local sync files you wish to preserve before executing any of the uninstall commands.

 1. To completely uninstall the app, remove all configuration data, and remove all local sync files, run these commands in a terminal session.
 Replace user in the command with the logged-in Mac user name.
 2. Open Finder and navigate to **Applications** \> **Utilities**, then double-click **Terminal** to launch it.